What is Parental Alienation & Are You a Victim?

 On the opposite end of the spectrum are the parents who actively and consciously try to destroy the relationship their former spouse has with his or her children.
 This type of alienation stems from extreme anger on behalf of the parent directed toward the other.
 The parent may seek revenge for an affair or other betrayal of trust (whether real or imagined), and use the child’s love as the bargaining chip.
 Most important to preventing this type of alienation is to recognize it before the child comes to favor one parent over the other.
 Afterward, it will be necessary to work on the relationship between the child and the former spouse in order to rebuild the trust and emotion.

 Are You the Victim of Parental Alienation?
 We Can Help

 If you feel you are a victim of Parental Alienation, you should take action to protect your children and their relationship with you.
-Give the experienced and compassionate Divorce Attorneys at Robert E. Hornberger, Esq., P.C. a call today at 631-923-1910 to schedule a free consultation to discuss your case and what you can do about it.
+Give the experienced and compassionate Divorce Attorneys at Hornberger Verbitsky, P.C. a call today at 631-923-1910 to schedule a free consultation to discuss your case and what you can do about it.
 We’re here to help.